mtds/lustre_kvm_saltstack/README.md

 ## Create a CentOS VM

-The following code section shows how to create a VM which will serve as a base for creating all the other nodes.
+The following code section shows how to create a VM image which will serve as a base for creating all the other nodes.
 Note that *two* disks in QCOW2 format will be created, one for the OS and the second one which will be used by the MDS and the OSS nodes.

 ```bash
 # Create directory for centos7 image and change the directory path: